imanghafoori1/laravel-temp-tag/README.md

 ```

-These fire "deleting" and "deleted" eloquent events for each and every one of them.
+**Note:** These fire "deleting" and "deleted" eloquent events for each and every one of them.

 Manually expire the tag with title of "banned":